Joyep/handybox/README.md

     ```sh
     sh install.sh
     ```
-    It will automaticlly install `hand` command line into your home bin path(`$HOME/bin`), and show you lines which you should add into bash config file manually. as below:
+    It will automaticlly install `hand` command line into your home bin path(`$HOME/bin`), and show you lines which you should COPY into bash config file manually. example as below:

     ```sh
     # handybox